scottylogan/tf_route53_gsuite/README.md

 The value for the `google-site-verifier` TXT record.
 If no value is specified, no `google-site-verifier` TXT entry will be created.

+### mx

+The set of MX hosts for the domain.
+Defaults to the Google MX servers.

 ### spf

 The value for the SPF record.
 This will also be used to create a TXT record.
 Default is _"v=spf1 include:_spf.google.com ~all"_.